Spagettileg/resume/README.md

 **Interests (interests.html)**
 - (1/3 page) Google Maps API used to support dropping pins in locations where the developer has attended conferences and meet up's
 - (2/3 page) Container for 'My Groups & Societies' that includes 4 notable items of interest to the developer
+- Dark mode button, when clicked will take user to dark mode function
 - Footer provides a summary narrative on developer capability, link to download CV and social media links

 **GitHub (github.html)**
+- Dark mode button, when clicked will take user to dark mode function
 - Link to GitHub created to allow user to view on Repo data or use an input box to search for other developer repo'social
 - A list of repo's will apeear for the user to view and clickto select
 - Footer provides a summary narrative on developer capability, link to download CV and social media links